erhsparks/Hulubaloo/README.md

 ![IMAGE OF COMMENT MOUSEOVER] (docs/snaps/comment_mouseover.png)

 You may notice that mousing over a comment highlights it link green.
-You may also note that comment post time is displayed in time since movie night start.
-In future, I plan to tie the comment post time to the video timestamps, so that after the movie night has ended (`active: true`), clicking a comment will take you to that point in the video.
+You may also have noticed that comment post time is displayed in time since movie night start.
+In future, I plan to tie the comment post time to the video timestamps, so that after the movie night has ended (`active: false`), clicking a comment will take you to that point in the video.
 This requires more access to Vimeo's video controls than their basic API allows, but their developer API will.

 ### Watchlist